 When Is Blurry Vision a Concern?

-Blurry vision is common after cataract surgery for a few days, but continued blurriness can mean you’re experiencing a problem.
+Blurry vision is common after cataract surgery for a few days, but continued blurred vision 2 years after cataract surgery can mean you’re experiencing a problem.
 Several factors related to cataract surgery can cause blurry vision, with some being more common than others.
-Your doctor can help determine the cause of your blurry vision if it continues.
+If it continues, your doctor can help determine the cause of your blurry vision.

 Cystoid Macular Edema